 Aloe vera is a succulent plant often found in tropical climates.
 Its use has been recorded as far back as Egyptian times.
 Aloe has been used topically and orally.

-Its extracts are often used in cosmetics and can be found in everything from fragrances to moisturizer.
+Aloe juice is derived from the inner lining of the plant’s leaves.
+It’s often used in cosmetics and can be found in everything from fragrances to moisturizers.

 Aloe vera gel is found when you break open the leaves.
 It’s widely recognized as a home remedy for minor scrapes and burns.